 Rules and regulations for interview:

-• Minimum score requirements 5,0 IELTS and 60 TOEFL.
+- Applicants must have achieved the minimum score requirement in English on one of the tests listed on Samordna Opptak's website for language requirements.
 If the applicants test results are lower than this, then the applicant is not qualified for an interview

 What can you expect to be asked during the interview?